Qiskit/qiskit-metapackage/docs/the_elements.rst

 experiments given a minimal set of user input parameters.
 Ignis code contains three fundamental building blocks:

-**Circuits**
+**Circuits:**
    The circuits module provides the code to generate the list of circuits for a particular Ignis experiment based on a minimal set of user parameters.
 These are then run on Terra or Aer.
-**Fitters**
+**Fitters:**
    The results of an Ignis experiment are passed to the Fitters module where they are analyzed and fit according to the physics model describing the experiment.
 Fitters can plot the data plus fit and output a list of parameters.
-**Filters**
+**Filters:**
    For certain Ignis experiments, the fitters can output a Filter object.
    Filters can be used to mitigate errors in other experiments using the calibration results of an Ignis experiment.

 Qiskit Ignis is organized into three types of experiments that can be
 performed: